 - Social media posts of you and your fiancé

-- Dated correspondence between you and your fiancé – letters, emails, and skype phone calls all work
+- Dated correspondence between you and your fiancé.
+Ex. letters, emails, and skype phone calls all work

-Providing evidence for an interview is important, but it is equally important for you to have a real idea of who you are planning to marry.
-Talk about your future together and what you want your married life to look like.
-Make sure you have established mutual values and shared experiences that will inform the important decision to build a life together.
+Providing evidence for an interview is important.
+It is also important for you to have a real idea of who you are planning to marry.
+Talk about your future together and what married life looks like to you.
+Make sure you have mutual values and shared experiences.
+This will inform the decision to build a life together.

 Your Family Should be Involved

-There are clearly exceptions to this rule, but if your family and/or close friends don’t approve (or don’t know about) your relationship, think about the reasons.
-In 90 Day Fiancé, there are examples of racism and closed mindedness, but also examples of family members who are trying to protect their loved ones – the sponsors and the beneficiaries.
+Exceptions to this rule exist, but if your family/close friends don’t approve of your relationship, think of the reasons.
+In 90 Day Fiancé, there are examples of racism and closed-mindedness.
+Additionally, there are family members who are trying to protect their loved ones – the sponsors and the beneficiaries.

 Don’t Ignore Red Flags

-Many of the relationships of “90 Day Fiancé” are riddled with red flags that add to the drama of the show – but the fact is that during the visa application process, a fiancé visa will be evaluated to try to prevent sham marriages.
-None of these “red flags” are insurmountable – we have worked with plenty of people from diverse cultural backgrounds who have one or more potential warning signs.
-Your visa petition is taken as a whole, but if you have any of the following red flags, you will want to be prepared for extra scrutiny.
+Many of the relationships in “90 Day Fiancé” are riddled with red flags, adding to the drama of the show.
+The fact is that during the visa application process, a fiancé visa will be evaluated, trying to prevent sham marriages.
+None of these “red flags” are impossible.
+We have worked with plenty of people from diverse cultural backgrounds who have potential warning signs.
+Your visa petition is taken as a whole.
+If you have any of the following red flags, you’ll want to be prepared for extra scrutiny.